-- h.
+- Option A: Students complete at least 2 Units (includes assigned activities and assessments), from the District adopted ELA instructional materials, with an average passing score of 70% OR, - ii.
+Option B: Passing score on both the Grade 10 district developed mid-term and final exam located on Mastery Connect, OR; - iii.
+Option C: Houghton Mifflin Harcourt (HMH)Growth Measure Grade Level Equivalency of High School Level (Fall, Winter, or Spring) OR; - iv.
+Option D: Passing score on Broward Standards Assessment (BSA) grade 10 ELA. - h.
 Ongoing assessment is an integral part of the instructional process and the school will provide parents with the results of each statewide, standardized assessment (F.S.
-1008.25(4)). - The District may not schedule more than 5 percent of a student's total school hours in a school year to administer statewide, standardized assessments and districtrequired local assessments. - j.
+1008.25(4)). - The District may not schedule more than 5 percent of student's total school hours in a school year to administer statewide, standardized assessments and district-required local assessments. - j.
 Students must take the test(s) appropriate for the grade level/subject in which they are receiving instruction.
 For FSA ELA, students must take the same grade-level test for ELA Writing and ELA Reading to receive an ELA score (FSA Administration Policies and Procedures Manual).